Does FIFA 23 have crossplay? Cross-progression & cross-market explained

-Although this is not technically the first time crossplay has appeared in FIFA, as FIFA 22 featured it in the Online Friendlies and Online Seasons game modes, it is the first proper expansion of the feature to the most populated modes.
+Yes, FIFA 23 does feature cross-platform play.
+Although this is not technically the first time crossplay has appeared in the franchise, as FIFA 22 featured it in the Online Friendlies and Online Seasons game modes, it is the first proper expansion of the feature to the most populated modes.

-FIFA 23 crossplay will be available within the following game modes:
+FIFA 23 crossplay is available within the following game modes:

 - Online Friendlies